lucidworks/lucidworks-view/docs/Customizing_Documents.md

 1. Add the value of `module` to the list in ```client/assets/components/components.js```.

 1. Add the value of `directive` to ```client/assets/components/documentList/documentList.html```.
+  * You will need to add the value in 2 places in this file.
+Once in the first list, and once in the grouped results section, if you want the doc type to show up when you have regular and grouped results.

 ### Modifying the getDocType function